Rob-Valdez/New_Django_App_Instructions/README.md

 8. in settings.py add [appname] to installed apps

-9. create templates directory in [appname] directory called 'templates'
+9. in [appname] directory, create templates directory called 'templates'

 10. create [appname].html as a template within the new 'templates' directory